-High-level activation of Azure Information Protection for Office 365
+Simple steps for activating Azure Information Protection for Microsoft 365

-Azure Information Protection (AIP) is a cloud-based solution that enables organisations to classify and protect documents and emails by applying labels.
+Azure Information Protection (AIP) is a cloud-based solution that allows organizations to classify and protect documents and emails by applying labels.
 Labels can be applied in the following ways:

 - Automatically by administrators using rules and conditions

-- Through a combination where administrators define the recommendations that are shown to users.
+- Through a combination where administrators define the recommendations shown to users.
 Tooltips.

 For example, the administrator can configure a label with rules that detect sensitive data, such as credit card information.
-In this case, any user who saves credit card information in a Word file will see a tooltip at the top of the document recommending the application of the relevant label for this scenario.
+In this case, any user who saves credit card information in a Word-file can see a tooltip at the top of the document with a recommendation to apply the relevant label for this scenario.

 A practical tip: Start testing on a test environment or testtenant.
-Information protection is best worked out in a pre-production environment first and then brought to your production environment.
-A test tenant can be made via this blog.
+Information protection is best worked out in a pre-production environment first and then brought to your production environment. create a test tenant via this blog.

 Press activate at the top left

-The standard labels can be found here.
-Practically speaking, labels that have a protection 'activation' ✓ only have the right effect.
-They are truly protected.
+The default labels can be found here.
+Practically speaking, labels that have a protection 'activation' ✓ on them only have the right influence.
+These are truly protected.

 Practical test in Outlook Online

-This mail will tell you anyway that you will mail to the outside.
+In this mail, anyway, you get the message that you will mail externally.
 Not internally.
 Good to know.

-You will see under sensitivity: Confidential - Finance.
+You see under sensitivity it says: Confidential - Finance.
 This label had a protection label on.

-It is best to test in Outlook or Online Online .
+Best to test in Outlook or Online Online .
 Both scenarios are relevant to test.
-Information protection is something that really needs to be tested deeply before rolling it out to the entire organisation.
+Information protection is something that really needs deep testing before rolling out to the entire organization.